Sharon Kinne: Arrest and investigation

-Investigators immediately began to question Sharon, Walter, and Boldizs.
+Investigators immediately began to question Sharon, Walter and Boldizs.
 All three were questioned on May 28.
 Walter and Boldizs both gave written statements admitting that they had dated Sharon, and both agreed to lie detector tests; Sharon gave an oral statement to police but declined to sign a written one or take a lie detector test.
 She was questioned again on the morning of May 30, and Boldizs on May 31.
-The scheduled polygraphs for the two men were performed on June 1, and both men were deemed to have been truthful in their statements.
-Sharon's brother Eugene was also questioned on May 31, but declined to answer questions.
+The scheduled lie detector tests for the two men were performed on June 1, and both men were deemed to have been truthful in their statements.
+Sharon's brother Eugene was also interviewed on May 31, but declined to answer questions.

 While police questioned potential suspects and witnesses, other investigators focused on processing the crime scene.
-Repeated attempts were made to find the murder weapon and the bullet that had passed through Patricia's body, including the sifting of dirt at the crime scene for bullets and the deployment of a troop of Boy Scouts to search for a gun.
-A .22 caliber rifle slug was eventually found buried in the ground where Patricia's body had been found, providing evidence that at least some of her wounds had been sustained at the place her body was found.
-Although investigators went so far as to drag the bottom of nearby bodies of water, the gun that had shot Patricia—assumed to be a .22 caliber pistol—could not be found.
+Repeated attempts were made to find the murder weapon and the bullet that had passed through Patricia's body, including the sifting of dirt at the crime scene and the deployment of a troop of Boy Scouts.
+A .22 caliber rifle slug was eventually found buried in the ground where Patricia's body had been found, providing evidence that at least some of her wounds had been sustained at the crime scene.
+Although investigators went so far as to drag the bottom of nearby bodies of water, the gun that had shot Patricia—assumed to be a .22 caliber pistol—could not be located.

-Buildings near where the body had been located were also searched for blood and gunshot evidence, in accordance with police's theory that Patricia had been attacked elsewhere and then transported outdoors.
-A "white, powdery substance" found in Patricia's hair was initially believed to be trace evidence of some other crime scene area—an idea which fueled the search of nearby buildings—but was later determined to be fly eggs.
+Buildings near the crime scene were also searched for blood and gunshot evidence, in accordance with police's theory that Patricia had been attacked elsewhere and then transported outdoors.
+A "white, powdery substance" found in her hair was initially believed to be trace evidence of some other crime scene area—an idea that fueled the search of nearby buildings—but was later determined to be fly eggs.

-Sharon was arrested at her home for Patricia Jones's murder around 11 p.m. on May 31, the same night as her funeral.
+Sharon was arrested at her home for the murder of Patricia Jones around 11 p.m. on May 31, the same night as Patricia's funeral.
 The same day, the Jackson County sheriff requested that prosecutors consider a second charge of murder, this one for the death of James Kinne.
-Sharon's lawyers, Alex Peebles and Martha Sperry Hickman, filed a writ of habeas corpus with the court the next morning, and a hearing that afternoon resulted in her release on US$20,000 bond while she awaited a preliminary hearing originally scheduled for June 16.
+Sharon's lawyers, Alex Peebles and Martha Sperry Hickman, filed a writ of habeas corpus with the court the following morning, and a hearing that afternoon resulted in her release on US$20,000 bond while she awaited a preliminary hearing originally scheduled for June 16.